freekrai/freekrai.github.io/_posts/2016-12-22-slow-cooked-turkey-breast.md

 ### What you need

-- 2 kg / 4 lb turkey breast, skin on, bone in or boneless (if using frozen, thaw it) (Note 1)
+- 2 kg / 4 lb turkey breast, skin on, bone in or boneless
 - 1 head of garlic, cut in half horizontally
 - 1 onion (brown, yellow or white), unpeeled, cut in half
 - 5 sprigs of thyme (or 2 tsp dried thyme leaves)